 Shell & The Integrated Power system

-Shell is involved at almost every stage of the integrated power system: from generating electricity, to buying and selling it, to supplying it directly to customers.
+Shell is involved at almost every stage of the integrated power system: from generating electricity, to buying and selling it, to storing it, to supplying it directly to customers.
 Explore the interactive to discover examples of what we're doing.

 Shell's primary focus areas

 Our share of solar installed capacity at the end of 2019 was 414 MW with 442 MW in development.

 We are increasing the use of solar power at our own sites, such as at the Stockton fuels distribution, California, USA, and at our Moerdijk chemicals site in the Netherlands.